Episode 329 - Buying Time

 This new attitude amongst the elites made it impossible for the Roman Empire to recover.

-An aristocratic philosopher known as Plethon wrote a treatise arguing for the reorganization of the Peloponnese in order to save it from the Turks.
+An aristocratic aristocratic philosopher known as Plethon wrote a treatise arguing for the reorganization of the Peloponnese in order to save it from the Turks.

 He proposed that land be redistributed to reduce inequality and to support a citizen army, one who would stand and fight to defend their homes.

-He was arguing for a return to something like the theme system as it was originally envisioned, but he also argued that foreign trade must be severely curtailed because he could see that it was warping the priorities of the rich who in the past would have put the common good above their profits.
+He was arguing for a return to something like the theme system as it was originally envisioned, but he also argued that foreign trade must be severely curtailed because because he could see that it was warping the priorities of the rich, who in the past would have put the common good above their profits.

-I imagine many listeners to this podcast will wonder why no emperor had suggested a return to the themes during the past century, but to enforce such a system would have required a rich and powerful emperor who the elites feared, and that just wasn't the case anymore.
+But to enforce such a system would have required a rich and powerful emperor who the elites feared, and that just wasn't the case anymore.

-Increasingly, the wealthy shared a common outlook with the Venetians and Genoese, who were studiously indifferent to the fate of Romania.
+Increasingly, the wealthy shared a common outlook with the Venetians and Genoese, who were were studiously indifferent to the fate of Romania.

 Their self-serving attitude was on full display as Manuel built his wall across the Isthmus.